 - If a firearm was used in “furtherance” of another crime such as drug trafficking or committing a felony

-- Related fo a federal investigation such as drug trafficking or money laundering
+- Related to a federal investigation such as drug trafficking or money laundering

 - If a federal agency such as the DEA or ATF is the one bringing charges

 Negligent discharge of a firearm means you willfully fired (discharged) a gun in a grossly negligent manner, in a way that someone could be hurt or killed.
-If a gun goes off by accident, it is not considered negligent discharge, because you did not willfully intend for the gun to go off.
+If a gun goes off by accident, the court does not consider it negligent discharge because you did not willfully intend for the gun to go off.

 Unlicensed Sale of Firearms

 There are many avenues of defense against the various weapons charges.
-Which defense we mount depends on the circumstances of your individual case, but can include:
+Which defense we mount depends on the circumstances of your individual case, but can include showing that:

-When you meet with our team of lawyers, we’ll build a defense specific to your case.
-Contact us today today for free to find out more.
+When you meet with Glendale weapons charges lawyers, they’ll build a defense specific to your case.

-Talk to a Glendale, CA Weapons Charges Lawyer for Free
+Talk to a Glendale Weapons Charges Attorney for Free